Website: wildworkouts.co.nz (site has since been redesigned) - view screenshots

 They asked me if I'd be willing to maintain and develop their website - migrating the site to my web host and then taking over webmastery of the site.
-Initially Karen requested a number of improvements and alterations to the site, and since then we have continued to work together on whatever updates and additions are required.
+Initially Karen requested a number of improvements and alterations to the site, then we continued to work together on whatever updates and additions were required.

 - Successfully migrating the site to my web hosting company

 - Working through the initial task list and tweaking the design and styling at the same time to improve the look of the website within the existing theme

 - Reviewing a competitor's website that they liked, and coming up with my recommendations for how they could improve their business going forward - within a limited budget.